 It’s almost $300, so it’s a significant investment, but the girls can work together on a set.
 You can demo it in front of everyone and then give them a chance to complete challenges and have open play time.
 There is an app, but a lot of the building, learning and fun can happen without it.

-If you don’t want to spend the money to buy equipment, our Robotics Activity Booklet has step-by-step instructions on how to design a virtual robot.
+If you don’t want to spend the money to buy equipment or spend time planning, our Activity Booklet has step-by-step instructions on how to design a virtual robot.
 All you need is a computer with internet access.

 Do you want more ideas like this one right in your inbox and be the first to be notified when new activity booklets are available?